asadiceccarelli/Computer-Vision-RPS/README.md

 - Recreate model on Teachable Machine with more photos in order to improve accuracy
 - Print countdown on web display
 - Include a message such as 'press c to continue'
-- Recreate progam using OOP rather than multiple different functions